Were you injured in an accident that was not your fault?

 Road accident claims in Manningtree

-If you have suffered an injury as a result of your employer's actions, you should be legally entitled to make a claim.
+If you have suffered an injury as a result of your employer's actions, you may be legally entitled to make a claim.

-Under a CFA, Manningtree injury claimants will also not have to pay any fees upfront.
+Manningtree injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Manningtree, Essex and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Manningtree, Essex and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?